Skip to main content

 Overview

-As we face a super-aged society ahead of the rest of the world, it is essential for the continued development of Japan to extend the healthy life expectancy of the people, make social security system sustainable into the future, and enable future generations to live with peace of mind.
+As we face the world's first super-aged society, it is essential for the continued development of Japan to extend the healthy life expectancy of the people, make social security system sustainable into the future, and ensure that future generations can live with peace of mind.

-Under these circumstances, it is extremely important to actively promote the utilization of information on health, medical care, and long-term care in order to contribute to the promotion of individual health, as well as to promote operational efficiency in medical facilities and provide more efficient and effective services such as medical care.
+Under these circumstances, it is extremely important to actively promote the use of health, medical, and nursing information in order to improve the health of individuals, promote operational efficiency in medical facilities, and provide various services such as more efficient and effective medical care.

-In addition, in light of the response to the novel coronavirus, it is essential to actively promote the utilization of such information from the perspective of security and crisis management.
+In addition, based on the response to the novel coronavirus, it is essential to actively promote the use of such information from the perspective of security and crisis management.

-To this end, we will steadily advance the initiatives described in the "Roadmap for the Promotion of Medical DX" and the "Roadmap for Data Health Reform."
+For this reason, we will steadily advance the initiatives described in the "Roadmap for the Promotion of Medical DX" and the "Roadmap for Data Health Reforms."

-Digital Agency, in cooperation with relevant ministries and agencies, is promoting digitalisation's initiatives using My Number Card in areas such as medical care subsidies, vaccinations, and maternal and child health.
+Digital Agency, in cooperation with related ministries and agencies, is promoting digitalisation initiatives utilizing My Number Card in areas such as medical expense subsidies, vaccinations, and maternal and child health.

-For more information on PMH initiatives, please refer to the Public Medical Hub (PMH) , which links local governments and medical institutions in .
+For PMH initiatives, please refer to the Public Medical Hub (PMH) , an information coordination system that connects municipalities, medical institutions, etc.

-Development of alpha version of standard electronic medical records
+Development of a standard electronic medical record α version

-The Roadmap for the Promotion of Medical DX (June 2, 2023) states that we will promote the sharing of electronic medical record information and aim to provide high-quality medical care based on accurate information.
+The Roadmap for the Promotion of Medical DX (June 2, 2023) states that the aim is to promote the sharing of electronic medical record information and provide high-quality medical care based on accurate information.

-Current electronic medical records are not standardized for information sharing, and there are many medical institutions that have not yet introduced electronic medical records.
-Therefore, in the future, (I) we will promote the standardization of electronic medical records for medical institutions that have already introduced electronic medical records, and (ii) we will provide "standard electronic medical records" (cloud-based electronic medical records based on standard standards) to medical institutions that have not yet introduced electronic medical records.
+The current electronic medical records have not been standardized with information sharing in mind, and many medical institutions have not yet introduced electronic medical records.
+Therefore, in the future, we will (1) promote the standardization of electronic medical records at medical institutions that have introduced electronic medical records, and (2) provide "standard electronic medical records" (cloud-based electronic medical records based on standard specifications) to medical institutions that have not introduced electronic medical records.

-The Medical DX Process Schedule aims to introduce standardized electronic medical records at almost all medical institutions by 2030 at the latest.
-The requirements for standardized electronic medical records will be defined in fiscal 2023, and development and trial implementation will be conducted at some medical institutions by the end of fiscal 2024.
+The Medical DX Roadmap states that we aim to introduce a standardized electronic medical record at almost all medical institutions by 2030 at the latest.
+We will define the requirements for a standard electronic medical record in fiscal 2023, develop it during fiscal 2024, and implement it on a trial basis at some medical institutions.

 Meetings, etc.